thisisevilevil/evilevil365/_posts/2024-05-09-TheMysterious-Intune-PolicyError.md

 ![Policy](/assets/images/2024-05-09-TheMysterious-PolicyLimit/SiteToZoneAssignmentBegin.png?raw=true "Site to Zone Assigment List")

 However, as I'm almost halfway through adding all of my customers sites from the old GPO, i start receiving a generic error in Intune, "Failed to edit policy, try again later"?
 What could the reason be?

 ![Policy](/assets/images/2024-05-09-TheMysterious-PolicyLimit/NotificationError.png?raw=true "Error")

-I tried using a different browser, different PC nothing seems to work, keep getting the same error when I add additional sites.
+I tried using a different browser, different PC nothing seemed to work, kept getting the same error when I add additional sites.
 So obviously this is where I figured I hit some kind of hard limit in the policy.
 But looking through the docs, no such limit is described anywhere.
 I thought about trying my luck with the [PolicyCSP and Custom OMA-URI](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-csp-internetexplorer#allowsitetozoneassignmentlist) but with that amount of trusted sites, I don't think the customer will be too happy with how to add new sites, the formatting etc..
 While it can be relatively easy for someone whose daily life is in Intune, GraphAPI etc, we as consultants also have to remember we have to help our customers so they can also help themselves in case we are not there anymore.
 So no PolicyCSP for site to zone assignments this time.

 So what to do?
 I decided to raise a support ticket to the Microsoft Intune support team